ubisoft/mixer/mixer/blender_data/README.md

 ## todo

+- experimental Mesh receive fails, but sending is required (check this)
+- lighting aspect changes according to world (transferred or not, deleted or not)
+- detect data cycle (stackoverflow) in repaire
 - tests for metaballs
 - tests for initial transfer of lights, camera, metaballs
-- handle specifis separately (curvemaps, metaballelements, ...)
+- handle specifics separately (curvemaps, metaballelements, ...)
 - Metaball: auto_texture space -> do not save if auto ?

       WARNING:root:write attribute skipped texspace_location for <bpy_struct, MetaBall("Mball")>...